-Appropriately, the world of the arts has reacted in kind, producing works of derision and political cynicism that capture the national energy of the moment.
-Rather than pretend that everything is okay, or that it is absolutely horrible, the world of popular entertainment has taken to declaring that everything is political, and their films and television series have been critiqued in kind.
+Appropriately, the world of arts has reacted by producing works of derision and political cynicism that capture national energy of the moment.
+Rather than pretend that everything is okay, or absolutely horrible, the entertainment world has taken to declaring that everything is political, and their films and television series have been critiqued in kind.

-Were one to flip through a newspaper's film review section, it's nearly impossible not to find at least one film that has a 'political message' meant to jab at the heart of the Iraq issue or to undermine the 'Stability of the American Troops' as the opposition will say it.
-Either side is enmeshed in a high stakes game of who is more observant of things that don't exist.
+Were one to flip through a newspaper's film review section, it's nearly impossible not to find at least one film that has a 'political message' meant to jab at the heart of Iraq issue or undermine the 'Stability of the American Troops' as the opposition will say.
+Either side is enmeshed in a high stakes game of who is more observant of things not existing.

 Film is one of those mediums that can reach every human being on the planet when done properly.
 Films are made with specific intent, and most of the time that intent is to make money.
 However, those moneymaking machines are projected with dozens of interpretations, hoping to create a public awareness for a message that isn't necessarily there.

-Other films, those that are specifically created to portray a particular message, are not nearly as popular, regardless of how good they are.
-However, it is in these important message-laden films that I find the most poignant displays of free speech and derision, not in 300, a film that relays a specific, age-old legend, and absolutely does not support the failing doctrine of a president without the nation's trust.
+Other films, specifically created to portray a particular message, are not as popular, regardless of how good they are.
+It is in these important message-laden films that one finds the most poignant displays of free speech and derision, not in 300, a film r elaying a specific, age-old legend, and does not support the failing doctrine of a president.